 The guidelines have been updated to address changes introduced by the amendments listed above.

 Planning permit conditions

 Model planning permit conditions for wind energy facilities have been developed to assist all parties involved in permit applications.
-They are provided in Appendix B of the Policy and planning guidelines for wind energy facilities in Victoria, January 2016 (PDF, 869.31 KB).
+They are provided in Appendix B of the Policy and planning guidelines for wind energy facilities in Victoria (DOCX, 122.3 KB).

 The conditions are for guidance only and should be adapted depending on the individual circumstance of each wind energy proposal.

-Information relevant to native vegetation requirements can be found on the Native vegetation and planning permits page
+Information relevant to native vegetation requirements can be found on the Native vegetation page.